-You have worked in Germany and now live in the USA?
-Then you might want to know how to apply for a German pension.
-This webpage will provide you with information on the application process, who are the proper German pension authorities, possible effects on your U.S. Social Security, on taxation of old age pensions, on life certificates, on pensions for work in a Ghetto and more.
+You have worked in Germany, now live in the USA and want to know how to apply for a German pension?
+This webpage provides information on the application process, pension authorities, possible effects on your US Social Security and more.

-You can find more detailed information on the following topics on these webpages:
+You can find detailed information on the following topics:

 Please be advised that the information above is for applicants or recipients of a statutory German pension (social security) payment.
 Holocaust survivors usually receive restitution payments.
 These two forms of payments are paid by different authorities.
 However, survivors who for example worked in a Ghetto might qualify for receiving an old age pension as well.
 That is why many Holocaust survivors receive both, a restitution and a pension payment.

-For further information about Ghetto pension pursuant to ZRBG (law regulating the conditions for pension payments on the basis of employment in a ghetto), please visit
+For information on pensions for Holocaust survivors who worked in a ghetto pursuant to ZRBG (law regulating the conditions for pension payments on the basis of employment in a ghetto), please visit